 Want to (literally) follow in Leopold Bloom’s footsteps?
 The James Joyce Centre runs guided walking tours; feel free to join one or all of them!
 If you’d prefer to make your own way you can download this Ulysses map and take a ramble around the city for yourself.

 Pop into Dublin’s colourful past at the light-hearted theatrical reenactment 1914 Dubliners Parliament on 14 June in the stunning Rotunda Pillar Room.
-On the agenda?
-Several motions from that period, such as Rule for Ireland, the abolition of censorship, and votes for women.
-You can even get involved by voting on the motions put forward, allowing you to get a real taste of 1900s political Ireland!
+You can even get involved by voting on the motions put forward, such as the abolition of censorship and votes for women, allowing you to get a real taste of 1900s political Ireland!

-For something more laidback you can learn about the man behind the specs on a literary pub crawl in three of Dublin’s best-loved traditional pubs (14 & 15 June, 2pm).
-It's a heady literary afternoon in the company of charismatic poets, singers and storytellers.
-Expect to be charmed with local yarns and dramatic readings from both Dubliners and Ulysess while you relax over a pint.
+For something more laid back you can learn about the man behind the specs on a literary pub crawl in three of Dublin’s best-loved traditional pubs (14 & 15 June, 2pm).
+Expect to be charmed with local yarns and dramatic readings from both Dubliners and Ulysses while you relax over a pint.

 Get your literary party hats on

-If you're in the mood to party, the Happenings collective run pop-up and spontaneous cultural events around the city, and they have an extra-special party planned for Bloomsday.
-The Street Feast’s Bizarre Bloomsday Brunch takes place on 15 June on North Great George’s Street, home to the James Joyce Centre.
-It’s going to be ‘more Mad Hatter than High Society’.
-Expect tasty teatime treats right there on the street: cupcakes, cream buns, and plenty of wackiness.
+If you're in the mood to party, the Street Feast’s Bizarre Bloomsday Brunch takes place on 15 June on North Great George’s Street, home to the James Joyce Centre.
+It’s going to be ‘more Mad Hatter than High Society’, with cupcakes, cream buns, and plenty of wackiness.

 The Big Day

-However you spend the day commemorating James Joyce, we recommend you finish the festival with a flourish by heading to At It Again’s special Bloomsday celebration and wrap party in The Sugar Club (16 June, 7pm).
+Finish the festival with a flourish by heading to At It Again’s special Bloomsday celebration and wrap party in The Sugar Club (16 June, 7pm).
 The main event?
 An interactive screening of Ulysses (1967).
 This includes party pieces, prizes for the best-dressed guest and props supplied from the Bloomsday Survival Kit.
 Intrigued?
 We are!
 Be warned, it’s adults only: the last half hour is a live version of Dirty Penelope!
-It’s all topped off with tunes to tap the night away to, wrapping up a festival to remember.